 The health trainer service works with the most deprived communities to bring about behavioural and lifestyle changes”

 All my life I had worked cleaning houses and schools but when I found out about the health trainer scheme it really interested me”

 Health Trainer Champions

-Health Trainer Champions may have training at level 2, usually the Royal Society’s Understanding Health Improvement award.
+Health Trainer Champions usually hold the Royal Society’s Understanding Health Improvement award.
 See Royal Society of Public Health.

 For further details, see:

-Healthcare assistants can work in varied roles, at level 3 in the Skills and Career frameworks with different titles, in hospital or community settings, such as in PCTs or in general practice.
+Healthcare assistants can work in varied roles with different titles, in hospital or community settings, or in general practice.
 If you work with patients, you would be supervised by a qualified healthcare professional.You could work with nurses as a nursing auxiliary or auxiliary nurse.
 You could work with midwives.
 Or you could work as a therapy assistant or therapy helper, alongside allied health professionals, such as dietitians, physiotherapists, radiographers, podiatrists, speech and language therapists and occupational therapists.
 Healthcare assistants and auxiliary nurses may obtain an National Vocational Qualification (NVQ) at Level 3.
 Often, if you hold an NVQ at Level 2 you have more responsibility in your role.
 An NVQ Level 3 will enable you to enter nurse training.
 To find out more, go to the Royal College of Nursing’s section for Health Care Workers or NHS Careers.
 Governments are considering how to improve oversight, including whether to regulate in future this role.